100 things to do on the Sunshine Coast

 97. Kick start your weekend with dinner and cocktails at Little Miss Saine in Buddina on Friday nights.

 98. Order the seafood platter for two at Noosa Boathouse and see if you can smash through all three tiers.

 99. If you have a mega sweet tooth, head to TOME Coffee Shop in Ocean Street Maroochydore and try their scrumptious (and addictive, you’ve been warned) cakes and doughnuts.

 100. Don’t forget your camera when you explore over six kilometres of walking paths and stunning scenery, and get up close and personal with exotic birds from all over the world at Maleny Botanic Gardens.

 Is there anything you think we’ve missed?
 Tell us in the comments below.

-This post was originally published in 2015 and updated on 15th December 2017.
+*This post was originally published in 2015 and updated in December 2017.